About the project

 Corpus

-A corpus is a collection of annotated texts which allows one to make search queries within grammatical features, morphemes, words and their combinations, translations, etc. Apart from written texts, there are some transcribed oral stories aligned with audio files.
-The corpus functions on the tsakorpus platform developed by Timofey Arkhangelsky.
+A corpus is a collection of annotated texts that allows users to make search queries within grammatical features, morphemes, words and their combinations, translations, etc. In addition to written texts, there are transcribed oral stories aligned with audio files.
+The corpus operates on the Tsakorpus platform developed by Timofey Arkhangelsky.

 Orthography converter

-The orthography converter converts a text in Shughni from some most common writing systems to the Latin orthography adopted by the project.
-This simplifies the study of written texts the orthographies of which are extremely varied.
+The orthography converter translates a text in Shughni from the most common writing systems to the Latin orthography adopted by the project.
+This simplifies the study of written texts with extremely varied orthographies.

 Other